shopsys/monorepo-tools/project-base/docs/wip_glassbox/entity-extension.md

 This article describes the internals of entity extension system implemented in Shopsys Framework along with a quick guide on how to use it.
 The entity extension is a work in progress.

+You can read about alternative solutions we considered and the reasons behind this approach in [Entity Extension vs. Entity Generation](entity-extension-vs-entity-generation.md).

 Let's suppose that we are implementing Dream project as a clone of the [project-base repository](https://github.com/shopsys/project-base).
 Dream project is dependent on the glass-box [framework repository](https://github.com/shopsys/framework).
 The framework is, of course, independent of our Dream project.